-in stabilizing Fe2+ in solution for the long reaction times used in the experiment.
+We performed additional metal exchange reactions to test the value of our theoretical predictions.
+MUV-10(Ca) crystals were soaked in concentrated solutions of Fe, Ni and Zn(II) nitrate salts using the same conditions described above (Supporting Section S6).
+As anticipated by our calculations, all metals display a similar behaviour and trigger the formation of coloured crystals that are visible after 10 days except for Zn.
+SEM-EDX and PXRD confirm the gradual exchange of Ca2+, that becomes complete after 10 days for MUV-101(Zn) and 30 days for quantitative formation of crystals of MUV-101(Ni).
+MUV-101(Fe)-30d shows close to 13 % of calcium indicative of an incomplete transformation, in good agreement with the presence of a residual fraction of the MUV-10 phase in the PXRD (Figure Supporting S60).
+This is possibly due to the difficulties in stabilizing Fe2+ in solution for the long reaction times used in the experiment.
 N2 isotherms of MUV-101(Ni)-30d and MUV-101(Zn)-10d are indicative of mesoporous solids with BET values and pore sizes consistent with the formation of highly crystalline heterometallic MIL-100 phases.
-MUV-101(Fe)-30d shows a significantly smaller surface area as a result of the incomplete transformation.
-Overall, these results confirm the general value of MUV-10(Ca) as a precursor for inducing the formation of mesoporous, heterometallic titanium-organic frameworks by metal exchange at low temperature.
-To check if these phases were kinetic in nature, we also attempted to produce MUV-101(Fe,Co,Ni,Zn) MOFs by direct synthesis at high temperature.
-Whereas MUV-101(Fe,Co,Ni) can be prepared by solvothermal reactions of titanium isopropoxide with the metal salts and btc in DMF, 42 MUV-101(Zn) can only be isolated by a metal exchange reaction with MUV-10(Ca) at 65 °C. These results agree well with our theoretical predictions that reveal a clear thermodynamic preference for the formation of $[TiM_2(\mu_3-O)-$ (H2O)3(RCO2)6] SBUs for Fe, Co, and Ni, whereas Zn is significantly less favorable.25 As a result, this heterometallic phase can only be isolated by diffusion-controlled metal exchange rather than under thermodynamic control at high temperatures.
+MUV-101(Fe)-30d shows a significantly smaller surface area as result of the incomplete transformation.
+Overall, these results confirm the general value of MUV-10(Ca) as a precursor for inducing the formation of mesoporous, heterometallic titanium-organic frameworks by metalexchange at low temperature.
+To check if these phases were kinetic in nature, we also attempted to produce MUV-101(Fe, Co, Ni, Zn) MOFs by direct synthesis at high temperature.
+Whereas MUV-101(Fe, Co, Ni) can be prepared by solvothermal reaction of titanium isopropoxide with the metal salts and btc in DMF,42 MUV-101(Zn) can only be isolated by metal exchange reaction with MUV-10(Ca) at low temperature.
+These results agree well with our theoretical predictions that reveal a clear thermodynamic preference for the formation of $[TiM_2(\mu_3 -$ O)(H2O)3(RCO2)6] SBUs for Fe, Co and Ni whereas Zn is significantly less favourable.25 As result, this heterometallic phase can only be isolated by diffusion-controlled metal exchange rather than under thermodynamic control at high temperatures.